puppetlabs/puppet-docs/source/pe/3.7/trouble_regenerate_certs_monolithic.markdown

    `puppet resource service pe-mcollective ensure=stopped`

 4. Delete the agent's SSL directory.
-On \*nix nodes, run `rm -r /etc/puppetlabs/puppet/ssl`.
+On \*nix nodes, run `rm -rf /etc/puppetlabs/puppet/ssl`.
 On Windows nodes, delete the `$confdir\ssl` directory, using the Administrator confdir.
 [See here for more information on locating the confdir.][confdir]
 5. Remove the cached catalog. on \*nix nodes, run `rm -f /var/opt/lib/pe-puppet/client_data/catalog/<CERT NAME>.json`.
 On Windows nodes, delete the `$client_datadir\catalog\<CERTNAME>.json` file, using the Administrator confdir.
 [See here for more information on locating the confdir.][confdir]

 6. Re-start the Puppet agent service.